-- days must be reported to the Committee.
-This waiver was approved by the Committee Chair in May 2016.
-15 - when the mission, health, welfare, or safety of the traveler, TDY to a foreign location, would result in extreme personal hardship if the M&IE were reduced.
+- The M&IE portion of the flat rate per diem may be waived in advance when the mission, health, welfare, or safety of the traveler, TDY to a foreign location, would result in extreme personal hardship if the M&IE were reduced.
 The combatant command commander/joint task force commander may authorize payment of the full locality rate M&IE when the reduced flat rate M&IE is not sufficient.
 Authority may not be delegated below the three-star general officer/flag officer deputy/vice commander level.
 The Secretarial Process for each service may authorize full per diem M&IE for a traveler who is not located in or part of the combatant command/joint task force area of responsibility, but is operating in a support capacity or located in the combatant command/joint task force area of responsibility.
 Full per diem M&IE requests may be authorized, only in advance of the dates required.
 All authorizations for payment of full M&IE for TDYs over 30 days must be reported to the Committee, Chief. - The M&IE portion of the flat-rate per diem policy does not apply to the Johnston Atoll, Midway Islands, Republic of Palau, or Wake Island because these locations are deemed to be so remote that the traveler has very limited access to a food source for meals, such that the cost of meals exceeds the meal portion of reduced flat rate per diem. - If a traveler is unable to arrange suitable commercial lodging (e.g., safe, secure, clean, and within a reasonable proximity to the TDY duty location) at the flat rate per diem on their own, the Travel Management Center (i.e., commercial travel office) must be contacted for assistance.
 If the Travel Management Center is unable to arrange suitable lodging at the reduced per diem rate, then the authorizing official may authorize actual lodging (i.e., full lodging), not to exceed